fardog/secureoperator/README.md

 * You must trust Google with your requests, see
   [their privacy statement][googlednspriv] for further details.
-* The initial lookup for the Google DNS endpoint happens over plain DNS using your locally configured DNS resolver; there are plans to mitigate this in the future, but at least _one_ DNS request will be sent unsecured.
+* The lookup for the Google DNS endpoint must happen in _some_ regard, although how this is handled is up to you:
+    * The system DNS resolver is used to look up the endpoint (default)
+    * You provide a list of DNS servers to use for the endpoint lookup
+    * You provide the IP address(es) to the endpoint; and no unencrypted DNS lookup will be performed.
+However if the addresses change while the service is running, you will need to restart the service to provide new addresses.

+Information on the usage of these options is available with `secure-operator --help`.

 ## Caveats/TODO